evidence-dev/evidence/sites/docs/docs/getting-started/install-evidence.md

 Install the latest version with `npm install -g npm@latest`

-### Alternatively using a Docker container instead of NPM
+### Alternatively using Docker instead of NPM
-Typically you'd need to have `npm` installed to work with Evidence.
-However, if you are familiar with Docker, and wish not to work with `npm`, Evidence provides a development Docker image.
+Typically, Evidence requires `npm` to be installed.
+However, if you are familiar with `Docker`, and wish not to work with `npm`, Evidence provides a development `Docker` image.
 Take a look at our [Docker Development Environment](https://github.com/evidence-dev/docker-devenv) repository for more details if you wish to go down this path.

 ## Install & Launch